bporter95/LinodeKit/README.md

 You can also set `LinodeKit.debug = true` to log networking traffic to the console

+# Installation
+To add LinodeKit to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
+Enter https://github.com/bporter95/LinodeKit for the URL and select the `main` branch

 # Supported Endpoints
 - Account.view()
 - Account.User.list()
 - Account.User.view(username)
 - Account.User.create(email,username,restricted)
+- Linode.list()
+- Linode.view(linodeId)